Homeschooling during the COVID-19 pandemic: Pandemic pod

 A pandemic pods is a small group of people who are all taking similar precautions against catching the virus.
 For educational purposes, pandemic pods (also known as learning pods) are a composed group of students who learn together, in person, outside of a traditional school.
 A family unit living together is a natural pandemic pod — everyone is taking responsibility for everyone else's health outcomes.
 Learning pods take many forms, but they primarily offer the benefit of a smaller circle of students, which provides comfort from the coronavirus.
 It also gives the feeling of a more formal schooling option, in which parents can return to work and students could be in a learning environment that's much closer to the traditional setting.

 Family co-op

 A family co-op is not a pandemic-related entity.
 Most family co-ops form to ease the economic pressures of child care among several families.
 Several families get together and agree to share afterschool care of all the kids on certain days.
 This arrangement frees each set of parents from childcare several times per week.
 If five families are involved, then each family can take responsibility for all kids once per week.
 Instead of money, this social arrangement trades in time.
-Family co-ops is a very old arrangement that has been extensively studied in academic literature.
+Parent cooperative education is a very old arrangement that has been extensively studied in academic literature.